Nutritional Sciences (NS) Major

 - Nutrition and Agriculture: Students interested in human nutrition and its relationship to food production, food processing, and farm and food policy should consider electives in the following areas: food science, animal science, horticultural sciences, agricultural economics, natural resources, international agriculture, and plant sciences.

 - Graduate Study: Students who want to apply to graduate school should select courses appropriate for admission to their programs of choice.
 Admission to many graduate programs in the biological and medical sciences may require a year of college mathematics, two semesters of organic chemistry, and physics.
 For more information see the DNS information sheet on Applying to Graduate School.

 Students with Advanced Placement (AP) Credit may apply credits toward graduation requirements.
 See the introductory pages of the Cornell University Courses of Study for a summary of the AP test scores required for placing out of specific Cornell courses.
 Check with individual colleges for specific rules concerning the use of AP credit.

 Applying AP credits toward requirements gives students more flexibility in planning courses.
 Nutrition majors with AP credit in biology and chemistry may wish to take some introductory courses in these subjects at Cornell in preparation for advanced courses.
-Pre-med students should see the materials from the Health Careers Advising Center.
+Pre-med students should see the materials from the Health Careers Advising Center and at the website.

 Freshman choosing to use AP credits towards biology or chemistry should enroll in courses to meet college distribution requirements.
 Entrance into second level courses at Cornell in chemistry (organic) and biology (e.g., physiology) as a freshman is not recommended.